Implementation of the Fossil Fuel Investment Principles

 Fossil fuel producers should be transparent with Yale and Yale’s Investment Managers about their compliance with Principles Nos.
 1 through 4.

+Principle 3.
 The CCIR has also approved the ACIR’s recommendation to add companies to the restricted list on the basis of Principle 3.
 The ACIR examined those oil and gas companies it believes have the greatest potential to influence policy, and mapped their statements, activities, and inactions against those policies that have the greatest potential to affect climate change.
 Based on all the evidence reviewed, the ACIR has identified four companies it finds to be in violation of Principle 3.
 More names may be added in the future; however, the ACIR intends to focus on the companies with the most power to influence policy.

-The ACIR is aware that many companies in the fossil fuel industry are shifting their behavior and/or announcing new goals, some of which may ultimately address the ACIR’s concerns; thus, the ACIR will be monitoring the companies’ progress.
+Future Monitoring.
+The ACIR is aware that many companies in the fossil fuel industry are shifting their behaviors and/or announcing new goals, some of which may ultimately address the ACIR’s concerns.
+Thus, the ACIR will monitor the companies’ progress.
 As stated in the report of the Committee on Fossil Fuel Investment Principles, the application of these Principles is expected to be dynamic.
+As part of the monitoring process, the ACIR continues to invite all members of the Yale community to submit their suggestions through a webform.

 The following list is subject to change based on periodic updates by the ACIR, subject to approval by the CCIR.